Professor Deepak Sharma is currently the Director of the Center for Energy policy (CEP) in the Faculty of Engineering and Information Technology.

-Sandu, S. & Sharma, D. 2010, 'Interplay between economic and environmental productivity: a case study of Australian electricity industry', International DEA Symposium: Pushing the Envelope, The University of Queensland, Brisbane.
+Sandu, S & Sharma, D 2010, 'Interplay between economic and environmental productivity: a case study of Australian electricity industry', International DEA Symposium: Pushing the Envelope, International DEA Symposium: Pushing the Envelope, The University of Queensland, Brisbane.

 Australian electricity industry reform, initiated in the mid-1990s, was predicated on the assumption that it would improve industry productivity and provide wide-ranging economic benefits.
 Opinions however differ on the actual gains from reform.
 While some argue that economic gains of recent times are directly attributable to reform, others concur that these gains have their origin in the pre-reform era and that reform has merely maintained the status quo.
 The emerging concern about global warming, and the role of the electricity sector as the dominant source of greenhouse-gas emissions, has imparted yet another dimension to the ongoing debate about the nexus between reform and productivity, namely, the relationship between economic and environmental productivity.
 This paper develops a perspective on these dimensions, namely, whether the economic gains are a direct consequence of reform or precede it, and what is the interplay between economic and environmental productivity in the context of Australian electricity reform.
 The paper employs Data Envelopment Analysis (DEA) and Malmquist approaches to evaluate the economic and environmental productivity of the Australian electricity industry for the period 1955 to 2008.
 Early analyses indicate that electricity industry productivity improvements for the recent years have their origin in the prereform era.
 Also, that there is an inherent tension between economic and environmental productivity.
 These analyses should be useful for the Australian energy policy analysts and planners as they endeavour to progress electricity reform and design the architecture of the Australian response to contain global warming.

-Chaivongvilan, S. & Sharma, D. 2009, 'Long-term Impacts of Alternative Energy-Environmental Scenarios for Thailand', International Association for Energy Economics.
+Chaivongvilan, S & Sharma, D 2009, 'Long-term Impacts of Alternative Energy-Environmental Scenarios for Thailand', The 10th IAEE European Conference, International Association for Energy Economics, Vienna, Austria.

 Discussion on water reuse and its role in sustainable water resource management in Australia has been on the agenda of policy makers and scientific community for the last three decades.
 Despite that, promulgation of water reuse especially in metropolitan Australia has been a rather slow process.
 To advance sustainable urban water management, water policy shift towards `co-management and `higher value use is critical.
 Input Output Analysis provides an ideal mechanism for water policy makers to prepare a case for this much needed policy shift.
 The paper discusses the methodology available for such an exercise, with special reference to Kogarah Local Government Area, located within the Sydney Metropolitan.

-Bagia, R. & Sharma, D. 2008, 'Environmental Policies v.
-Energy Security in Australia', Proceedings of 2nd IAEE Asian Conference, Curtin University of Technology Business School, Perth Western Australia.
+Bagia, R & Sharma, D 2008, 'Environmental Policies v.
+Energy Security in Australia', Proceedings of 2nd IAEE Asian Conference, The 2nd International Association of Energy Economics Asian Conference, Curtin University of Technology Business School, Perth, Western Australia.

-Wattana, S., Sharma, D. & Vaiyavuth, R. 2007, 'Electricity Industry Reforms in Thailand: A Historical Review', GMSARN International Conference on Sustainable Development: Challenges and Opportunities for GMS, Greater Mekong Subregion Academic And Research Network (GMSARN), Thailand, pp. 1-9.
+Wattana, S, Sharma, D & Vaiyavuth, R 2007, 'Electricity Industry Reforms in Thailand: A Historical Review', GMSARN International Conference on Sustainable Development: Challenges and Opportunities for GMS, GMSARN International Conference on Sustainable Development, Greater Mekong Subregion Academic And Research Network (GMSARN), Pattaya, Thailand, pp. 1-9.